payu-org/payu/docs/source/usage.rst

 =======================

-Once the laboratory has been created and the experiment has been configured, as an optioal step you can check that the paths have been correctly specified by running::
+Once the laboratory has been created and the experiment has been configured, as an optional step you can check that the paths have been correctly specified by running::

     payu  setup